kash2277/CS410-Project-5/README.md

 -The atPlatform only supports the Arduino framework for the ESP32.

--Open VSCode and install the PlatformIO VScode extension.
-You will use this extension to interact with the ESP32.
+-Open VSCode and Go to the PlatformIO Home

--Go to the PlatformIO Home

 -Install the Espressif32 platform by clicking on the Platforms > Embedded tab and searching for Espressif32 and clicking on the Install button.